HomeGuidesAPI ReferenceChangelog

 Smart default values

-Our rate criteria properties also have a smart default, so if you don’t specify it we pick the most likely value.
-Many properties have a high portion of the utility customers on the default, with only a small population needing an alternative value.
-Arcadia determines the default value for each tariff property and will use the default value in calculations unless you override the default with a specific value.
+Rate criteria properties also have smart defaults, so if you don’t specify a value, Arcadia picks the most likely value.
+Many properties have a high portion of utility customers on the default, with only a small population needing an alternative value.
+Arcadia determines the default value for each tariff property and uses it in calculations unless you override it with a specific value.

 Is the default value good enough?